DmitryBogomolov/webgl-playground/README.md

 TODO

 camera - mouse+keyboard
-main - function for all demos (and some kind of disposing) camera - some visual controls? rgb-arrows
+main - some kind of disposing for all demos (console command to recreate?) camera - some visual controls? rgb-arrows

 use html webpack plugin properly